binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 > Licensed under [CC by 4.0](https://creativecommons.org/licenses/by/4.0/)
 Part of it was removed from the unsupported versions for Firefox, Chrome and Opera.

-For those browsers still not up to speed, you can use a polyfill, although those are diminshing due to better browsers that support the Web Crypto API.
+For those browsers still not up to speed, you can use a polyfill, although those are diminishing due to better browsers that support the Web Crypto API.
 Plus, the whole point of the Web Crypto API was to remove JavaScript crypto so that the underlying key(s) weren't accessible to JavaScript.

 The browser is insecure, and should never be trusted.
 HTML5 has added a lot of extra attack surface without adding much in the way of security.